Milkshake (song)

 "Milkshake" is a song by American singer Kelis from her third studio album, Tasty (2003).
-Written and produced by the Neptunes, the song was originally offered to Britney Spears for her fourth studio album, In the Zone, but was instead given to Kelis.
-It was released as the lead single from Tasty in the United States on August 25, 2003, by Star Trak and Arista Records, and internationally on November 24, 2003.
+Written and produced by the Neptunes, it was released as the lead single from Tasty in the United States on August 25, 2003, by Star Trak and Arista Records, and internationally on November 24, 2003.
 According to Kelis, "milkshake" in the song is used as a metaphor for "something that makes women special".
-The song is noted for its euphemistic chorus and low beat R&B sound.
+The song is noted for its euphemistic chorus and low-beat R&B sound.

-"Milkshake" peaked at number three on the US Billboard Hot 100 in December 2003, becoming Kelis' highest-charting single to date.
-Elsewhere, the single topped the charts in Ireland and peaked inside the top 10 of the charts in Australia, Denmark, Netherlands, New Zealand, Norway, Sweden and the United Kingdom.
+"Milkshake" peaked at number three on the Billboard Hot 100, becoming Kelis' highest-charting song to date.
+Outside of the United States, "Milkshake" topped the charts in Ireland, and peaked within the top ten of the charts in Australia, Denmark, Netherlands, New Zealand, Norway, Sweden, and the United Kingdom.
 "Milkshake" was certified Gold in the United States, where it has sold 883,000 paid downloads.
 The song was nominated for a Grammy Award for Best Urban/Alternative Performance in 2004.

+In 2023, Kelis released "Milkshake 20" (Alex Wann Remix), which she co-produced.

 Background

 "Milkshake" was written and produced by Pharrell Williams and Chad Hugo, known collectively as the Neptunes.
 The song was conceived when Tasty was chosen as the album's title.
 When making the song, Kelis "knew right away that it was a really good song", and she wanted it to be the album's first single.
 Recording sessions took place at Hovercraft Studios in Virginia Beach, Virginia.
 Phil Tan mixed the recordings at Right Track Studios in New York City.

 When asked about the meaning of the song, Kelis told The Observer that "It means whatever people want it to; it was just a word we came up with on a whim, but then the song took on a life of its own."
 However, in an interview with the Associated Press, she likened one's milkshake to one's self-confidence: "A milkshake is the thing that makes women special.
 It's what gives us our confidence and what makes us exciting."
+Later in 2018, Doja Cat released the song Mooo!, in which its bridge samples this song, with the word "yard" being replaced with "farm".